 - Creating new measures for doctors to assess a patient.
 For example, the current alpha-angle measure of the hip does not capture small bumps in the femur head accurately, can we produce a new measure which does?
 And can it be calculated by computer automatically

-International Symposium on Biomedical Imaging (ISBI).
-April, 2021.
+In International Symposium on Biomedical Imaging (ISBI).
+April, 2023.

 Automatic identification of clinical landmarks and calculation of Graf angles in 2D DDH screening ultrasound images: a pilot study

 Abhinav Singh‚ James McCouat‚ Irina Voiculescu‚ Daniel Perry and Sandeep Hemmadi

 British Orthopaedic Association (BOA) Congress.
 September, 2022.

 Fast and Accurate Automatic Measurements of the Hip from X−rays using AI

 AI in Orthopaedics‚ Orthopaedic Research UK (ORUK).
 September, 2022.